daveroverts/bmac/README.md

 ## Installation

-Before you begin, make sure you have a server with PHP (at least 7.3, 8 recommended) to run everything on.
+Before you begin, make sure you have a server with PHP 8 to run everything on.
 For local development, I use [Laravel Valet](https://laravel.com/docs/8.x/valet), and before that I used [Laravel Homestead](https://laravel.com/docs/master/homestead).

 1. Clone the project